Arnaboldo/MCInsurance.jl/README.md

 Policy holders and insurance contracts are given as different inputs, and it is possible to associate with one policy holder several insurance products.
 However, this association will be lost, once the insurance contracts are condensed into [buckets](#buckets).

-For each insurance contract a _conditional cashflow_ is calculated, which for each period provides the cashflows, that would occur, if they were triggered by the corresponding biometric event.<a name="f2back"></a>[^2](#f2)
+For each insurance contract a _conditional cash-flow_ is calculated, which for each period provides the cash-flows, that would occur, if they were triggered by the corresponding biometric event.<a name="f2back"></a>[^2](#f2)

 <a name="buckets"></a>
 ###Buckets